Probate is the first step in the process of dealing with a deceased person’s estate in Texas.

 Generally, the person named executor (or “executrix”) in the Last Will handles the administration of the estate.
 The first job of the executor is to meet with a probate attorney.
 The lawyer will look over the Last Will to make sure it meets the legal requirements, gather basic information, let you know if any of the probate alternatives are available, discuss the Texas probate process, and discuss the Texas probate process.

 Step 1: Meeting With the Probate Attorney

 Step 2: Probate Court Hearing

 At the probate court hearing, the probate lawyer and client will show the probate court judge that the will is legally valid under Texas law.
 A witness is required at the probate court hearing, though the executor generally serves as the witness.
 Probate lawyers are familiar with the facts needed in order for the judge to accept the will as legally valid.

 Step 3: Complete Probate Court Documentation

 Once the judge accepts the will as valid, the court will issue letters testamentary.
-Basically, the letters testamentary give the executor the legal authority to handle the estate’s affairs.
-For instance, with the letters testamentary, the executor can pay off debts, transfer title to property, and carry out the gifts in accordance with the Last Will.
+Basically, the letters testamentary show that the newly appointed executor has the legal authority to handle the estate’s affairs.
+For instance, with the letters testamentary, the executor can resolve debts, transfer title to houses or cars, and carry out the gifts in accordance with the Last Will.